How the Swedish Forest Agency processes personal data

 • what personal data we process

-• to whom we disclose the data to and to whom we may disclose the data to
+• to whom we disclose or may disclose your personal data

-• how long we store the personal data
+• if possible, how long we will store your personal data

-• how to rectify, erase or limit our processing of your personal data, or to object to our processing
+• he right to request rectification or erasure of personal data or restriction of processing or to object to processing

-• your right to file a complaint with the Swedish Authority for Privacy Protection
+• your right to lodge a complaint with the Swedish Authority for Privacy Protection

 Request rectification

-If you consider your personal data to be erroneous or incomplete, you have the right to rectify the information and, in some cases, also to complete your personal data.
+If you consider your personal data to be inaccurate or incomplete, you have the right to request rectification and, in some cases, to have incomplete personal data completed.

 Erasure

 In some circumstances, you have the right to have your personal data erased.
 However, the erasure cannot interfere with our requirement to keep public documents or the rules and regulations stated in the Archive Act.
-Also, the right to have your personal data erased does not apply if we process the data as part of our exercise of public authority or if we process the data for the purpose of public interest.
+Also, the right to have your personal data erased does not apply if we process the data as part of our exercise of official authority or if we process the data performance of a task carried out in the public interest.

 Data portability

-You have the right to receive the personal data, which you have provided to the agency, in a structured, commonly used and machine-readable format and to transfer them to another controller if the processing is based on consent and is automated.
+You have the right to receive your personal data which you have provided to the agency, in a structured, commonly used and machine-readable format and you have the right to, if technically possible, transmit those data to another controller.
+This applies to the processing of personal data that you have provided to the agency, which is carried out on the legal basis of consent or a contract.

 Contact information and complaints

 To exercise your rights or if you have any queries about our processing of your personal data, you may contact the Swedish Forest Agency or our data protection officer.
-You can find our contact information under the heading "Controller".
-If you were not satisfied with the answer received, you have the right to file a complaint with the Swedish Authority for Privacy Protection.
+If you’re not satisfied with the answer received, you have the right to file a complaint with the Swedish Authority for Privacy Protection.